Sterling hits 12-wk high vs dlr, eyes on scale of QE

 "After some good numbers from the UK, there have been doubts whether the BoE will announce additional asset purchases at tomorrow's meeting," analysts at Lloyds said in a note to clients.

-"But market consensus and our economists expect another 50 billion pounds of QE; this could see this weigh on sterling's performance today.
-And with Greece nearing an agreement, euro/sterling will likely continue to edge higher towards the 0.84 level." (editing by Ron Askew)
+"But market consensus and our economists expect another 50 billion pounds of QE; this could see this weigh on sterling performance today.
+And with Greece nearing an agreement, euro/sterling will likely continue to edge higher towards the 0.84 level."
+(Editing by Patrick Graham)

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv (Updates story, adds fresh quote)